jadecobra/python_tdd_exercises/source/classes.rst

 * use the class_ keyword
 * use :ref:`CapWords format<CapWords>` for the name
-* use a name that tells what the group of :ref:`attributes<AttributeError>` and :ref:`methods<what is a function?>` do - naming things is its own challenge
+* use a name that tells what the group of :ref:`attributes<what causes AttributeError?>` and :ref:`methods<what is a function?>` do - naming things is its own challenge

 ----